bencher run CLI Subcommand

 on Windows.

---host <HOST>
+--host <URL>

 Optional: Backend host URL.
-Defaults to https://api.bencher.dev.
+Defaults to Bench Cloud: https://api.bencher.dev

 --attempts <ATTEMPTS>

 Optional: Max request retry attempts.
-Defaults to 10

---retry-after <RETRY_AFTER>
+--retry-after <RETRY_AFTER_SECONDS>

 Optional: Initial seconds to wait between attempts (exponential backoff).
-The default is 1

 --dry-run